-Main target groups: RCs, DIHs (and their partners), Flagship Innovation Experiments and new Innovation Experiments.
+Main target groups: RCs, DIHs (and their partners), Flagship Innovation Experiments and new Innovation Experiments, technology providers, start-ups and farmers.

-- E-learning tools tailored to DIHs' needs on the Portal; - Matchmaking and networking opportunities on the Portal; - Information kit on the open calls;
+- E-learning tools tailored to DIHs' needs on the Portal; - Matchmaking and networking opportunities on the Portal; - Information kit on the open calls; - Feature regular news on the Portal/ website from the DIH members (like start-ups, research centres, CCs, farmers and technology providers).